Each year, ANZAC Day comes and goes … a time to remember our overseas veterans. But what about our Land Wars veterans? Will we ever remember them?

 Quite a few Māori died of course, during the Land Wars.
 Many of those were fighting alongside the Armed Constabulary, as well as against it.
 See here for more, Remembering our Māori Dead.

 It is not at all clear how such remembrance will be arranged.
 But the idea seems timely and is similar to a proposal, raised in the 1990s, that a special Māori War Memorial be erected in Auckland.

 Back then, negotiations were to have been arranged with iwi.
 But opposition from some Māori saw its demise.

-Still, with all the publicity now being given to remembering the Land Wars, perhaps the time for such a Māori War Memorial is now right.
+Still, with all the publicity now being given to remembering the Land Wars, especially to our veterans, perhaps the time for such a Māori War Memorial is now right.

 However – it goes without saying, surely – that Māori historians and iwi must be consulted.